 ‘You can stay here if you like,’ answers Varya.

-She’s only a girl the Pilgrim reminds himself.
+She’s only a girl Peter reminds himself.
 She needs someone to look after her.
 It’s just in the feeble light he wishes he wasn’t about to follow someone whose teeth glinted quite so sharply.

-It’s freezing on the ramp, and before long the Pilgrim needs something to take his mind off wondering why.
-The beam from his mobile follows trash clogged corridors that lead off on either side.
-That look is back on Varya’s face and she hasn’t stumbled once.
+It’s freezing on the ramp, and before long Peter needs something to take his mind off wondering why.
+The beam from his mobile shows Nikki’s back in front of him.
+She hasn’t stumbled once.

-‘Why did you really kill him?’ says The Pilgrim.
+‘Why did you really kill him?’ says Peter.

-‘I was stupid enough not to listen to him when he warned me.
-Instead I went for them.
+‘I was stupid enough not to listen to him.
+Instead I got into bed with the enemy.
 It was the wrong type of warmth.’

-‘It’s best you don’t know Pilgrim, trust me.’
+‘It’s best you don’t know Peter, trust me.’

-The noise robs him of any complaint Pilgrim had been about to make.
-It’s the sound of something the world above has forgotten and it’s not happy.
+The noise that reaches them then robs him of any complaint Peter had been about to make.
+It’s the sound of something the world above has forgotten, savage, and fierce, and alone.
 They’ve been walking for a while now and with each step the ramp has grown more untouched.
-Even the marks left by vandals have vanished.
-The Pilgrim found himself imagining what would happen if the torch went out a lot.
+Even the graffiti’s vanished.
+Peter found himself imagining what would happen if the torch went out.

-‘It’s just trying to scare us off,’ comes Varya’s voice right by his ear.
-‘We never did catch it.’
+‘It’s just trying to scare us off,’ comes Nikki’s voice right by his ear.

 Whatever it is it’s huge.
 Grit patters off his head as the earth shakes and his phone isn’t coming back on no matter how much he shakes it.
-When something brushes along his shoulder, he pulls it back…fast.
-He hopes it’s Varya.
-The Pilgrim can’t see a thing; not even the sides of the burrow they’ve crawled into are visible.
+When something brushes along his shoulder, he pulls it back… fast.
+He hopes it’s Nikki.
+Peter can’t see a thing; not even the sides of the burrow they’ve crawled into are visible.

-They’re in a huge open space; although it’s not empty.
-There’s a sled lined with metal stanchions.
-The Pilgrim peers closer, the frame’s shaped like old men and the whole thing is sat on tracks like an engine.
-But it’s not them that draws the eye.
-The capstan in front of them is the width of a merry go round although it doesn’t rise much past his shoulders, and it’s black like it’s made of iron.
+They’re in a huge open hall; and his breath catches in his throat.
+Columns as big as church steeples march into the distance and in front of them there’s a cage that must have held something once.
+Peter peers closer, the bars are shaped like old men and the whole thing is suspended by a capstan the width of a merry go round although it doesn’t rise much past his shoulders, and it’s black like it’s made of iron.

 ‘Don’t stare,’ says Varya.
 ‘They don’t like it.’

 ‘A consequence of the bargain.
-I’m still here aren’t I?
+I’m still here though aren’t I?
 I see you’ve brought my replacement.’

 ‘I have.
-He is stronger,’ she shrugs her shoulders.
+He’s stronger,’ she shrugs her shoulders.

 ‘Does he love you?’ says the man.

-Varya glances at the Pilgrim and nods, ‘It is the beginning.’
+Nikki glances at Peter.
+‘It is the beginning.’

 ‘Does he know what he must do?’

-She turns to The Pilgrim; and all he can think of is she’s so pale.
+She turns to Peter; and all he can think of is she’s so pale.

-The noise is back, and the Pilgrim is reminded of whale song.
-Up above him is an opening filled with stars and he sees the clouds twitch as a tale sends them roiling.
+The noise is back, and Peter’s reminded of bird song.
+Up above him he sees the the darkness twicth as flames sends it roiling.

 ‘Because I must take something from you when you do.’